 Working Capital – Working capital (deficit) is calculated as current assets excluding the current portion of derivative instruments, less accounts payable and accrued liabilities.
 This measure is used to assist management and investors in understanding liquidity at a specific point in time.
 The current portion of derivatives instruments is excluded as management intends to hold derivative contracts through to maturity rather than realizing the value at a point in time through liquidation.
+The current portion of bank debt is excluded from working capital calculation as it relates to financing activities and is included in net debt calculation.
 The current portion of decommissioning expenditures is excluded as these costs are discretionary and the current portion of flow-through share premium and warrant liabilities are excluded as it is a non-monetary liability.
 Lease liabilities have historically been excluded as they were not recorded on the balance sheet until the adoption of IFRS 16 – Leases on January 1, 2019.

 Operating Netback – Operating netback is a non-IFRS measure commonly used in the oil and gas industry.
 This measurement assists management and investors to evaluate the specific operating performance at the oil and gas lease level.
 Operating netbacks included in this news release were determined by taking (oil and gas revenues less royalties less operating costs).
 Operating netback may be expressed in absolute dollar basis or per unit basis.
 Per unit amounts are determined by dividing the absolute value by gross working interest production.
 Operating netback, including realized commodity (loss) and gain, adjusts the operating netback for only realized gains and losses on derivative instruments.